intk/collective.gspreadsyncmanager/README.rst

 - Synchronization between GoogleSheets API and Plone content.
 - Connection with the GoogleSheets API separated from the content sync.
 - Other API connections can be plugged into the sync.
 The main sources of data for this project are Google Sheets.
+- Compatible with Python 3 and Plone 5.2.x

 Installation
 ===================